OpenMDAO/dymos/joss/paper.md

 For instance, an aircraft with vertical takeoff and landing capability may use different ODEs for vertical flight and horizontal flight.
 ODEs are implemented as standard OpenMDAO models which are passed to phases at instantiation time with some additional annotations to identify the states, state-rates, and control inputs.

-Every phase uses its own specific time discretization tailored to the dynamics in that chunk of the time-history.
+Every phase uses its own specific time discretization tailored to the dynamics in that portion of the time-history.
 If one part of a trajectory has fast dynamics and another has slow dynamics, the time-evolution can be broken into two phases with separate time discretizations.

-In the optimal-control community, there are a number of different techniques for discretizing the continuous optimal control problem into a form that can be solved by a nonlinear optmization algorithm, each one is called a transcription.
+In the optimal-control community, there are a number of different techniques for discretizing the continuous optimal control problem into a form that can be solved by a nonlinear optimization algorithm, each one is called a transcription.
 Dymos supports two different collocation transcriptions: high-order Gauss-Lobatto [@Herman1996] and Radau [@Garg2009].
 Both of these represent state and control trajectories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.